-Each company that is doing business in Singapore has to determine the FYE or Financial Year End on its own.
+Each company that is doing business in Singapore has to determine the Financial Year End, or FYE, on its own.
 Unlike many other countries, the government does not have any specific FYE set for all companies that do business in Singapore.
 For the information of readers, FYE is basically the last date for the completion of an accounting period.
-There are not hard and fast rules that the financial year end and calendar year end should be the one and same in Singapore.
+There are no hard and fast rules that the financial year end and calendar year end should be one and same in Singapore.

-The company has the liberty to choose its own financial year end beginning and ending for finalizing its accounts and reporting it to the general public and also to the statutory authorities.
+The company has the liberty to choose its own financial year end's beginning and ending, for finalizing its accounts and reporting it to the general public, and also to the statutory authorities.
 However, many companies decide on the FYE in such a way that it helps them to make the best of tax exemption.
-This is all the more applicable for start-up companies.
+This is all the more applicable for startup companies.
 It would be pertinent to mention here that startup companies in Singapore enjoy lucrative tax exemption for the first three consecutive years of tax assessments.
-Hence it is quite obvious that most startup companies fix their FYE in such a way that it will end on the last day of the 11th month from the date of incorporation.
+What many startups do is fix their FYE in such a way that it will end on the last day of the 11th month from the date of incorporation, to maximize their tax incentives.
 To cite an example, if a company is incorporated on April 15, 2018 in Singapore, it will most probably choose March 31, 2019 as the financial year end.

 While the freedom to change financial year Singapore is certainly unique and very helpful for business houses, the government and the tax authorities have put in place checks and balances.
 This has been done to prevent companies from changing their financial year abruptly and regularly.
 There are some rules that govern FYE changing.
-This is applicable to all companies that have their FYE ending either on 31 August, 2018 or before that date.
-The rules governing such companies are as under.
+This is applicable to all companies that have their FYE ending either on the 31st of August, 2018, or before that date.
+The rules governing such companies are as mentioned below.

-While Singapore offers flexibility in fixing the financial year end and does not straightjacket the same, the companies should ensure that they are transparent in using this facility and they do not try and take advantage of the same.
+While Singapore offers flexibility in fixing the financial year end, the companies should ensure that they are transparent in using this facility and they do not try and take advantage of the same.